 In retrospect, it probably wasn’t by any coincidence that during the same years that Bode’s work was appearing in National Lampoon and various underground publications that the soon-to-be omnipresent phenomenon of graffiti writing began to spread throughout the boroughs of New York City.
 There on walls and on trains, young taggers touting aliases like Stay High 149, Blade, Fab 5 Freddy, Phase 2, Futura, Dondi, Lee, and countless others began developing the one-dimensional scrawl of tagging into the complex, two-dimensional art form recognized today as graffiti art.

-As added display of artistic talent, many graffiti writers soon began incorporating recognizable cartoon characters like Mickey Mouse, Snoopy, Woody Woodpecker, Howard the Duck, and many more into masterpieces tattooed onto the steel skin of subway trains traversing New York’s boroughs.
+As an added display of artistic talent, many graffiti writers soon began incorporating recognizable cartoon characters like Mickey Mouse, Snoopy, Woody Woodpecker, Howard the Duck, and many more into masterpieces tattooed onto the steel skin of subway trains traversing New York’s boroughs.
 But it was Vaughn Bode’s less well-known Cheech Wizard, Green Lizard and his voluptuous “broads” characters that would find themselves painted into the technicolor dreamscapes more frequently than any of the others — almost to the point of becoming standards in the visual vocabulary of graffiti.

 According to graffiti legend Stash, during a brief interview published in The Source: “The creativity and simplicity of Bode’s characters lent themselves to be re-interpreted.
 [They] blended with the flowing movement of graffiti letters themselves.”